sparkrew/fika/api-finder/README.md

    // PATH: Test should invoke the next ClassName.methodName(...) [step in execution path]
    ```

-This helps the LLM understand which specific call in the method should be exercised by the test.
+This helps the LLM understand which specific call in the method should be exercised by the reachability scenario.

 **Handling edge cases**:
 - If Spoon's comment API fails (due to AST modification restrictions), falls back to string manipulation